olesuv/eveger/README.md

 ## eveger - simple event manager

-Event manager with using Material UI with Next JS, Nest JS
+Event manager with using Material UI with Next JS, Nest JS.

+- no auth
+- no refactor
+- no algorithm (bug)

 ## installation